knightazura/ghost-sdk/Roadmap.md

 ##[Version 0.3](https://github.com/TryGhost/Ghost/issues?milestone=2&state=open) - Kickstarter access - Est 16th August*

+Version 0.3 will be released to all 5,236 KickStarter backers in mid August.
+As such we want to focus on user experience and making Ghost feel like a real blogging application.
+We also want to ensure at this point that Ghost is reasonably stable.

+With this in mind, for 0.3 we'd like to focus on the following key areas:

+* Users
+	* Whilst we'll prob stick with the single-admin-user-owns-all-the-things for now, we should work on making the ownership explicit by rolling out the ACL system across the admin.
+    * Add the user UI so that the details of the admin user can be changed
+    * Get the concept of post author rolled out across the admin and frontend
+* Advanced post features
+	* First and foremost this includes an archive page, post tagging and post SEO.
+    * Other potential features for this release include a simple RSS feed, image uploads, search, comments, custom field, scheduling, haunted markdown.
+We'll play it by ear and see which features we think are most important.
+* Theme & Plugin API
+	* Roll out filters across the admin and api (see [Imagining Ghost Themes and Plugins](https://github.com/TryGhost/Ghost/wiki/Imagining-Ghost-Themes-and-Plugins)
+    * Improvements and additions to helpers (kinda requires the advanced post features)
+* Theme & Plugin installing/registering/loading
+	* The UI for activating a plugin/theme will probably not be in this version
+    * Add the concept of package.json to themes & plugins
+    * Add the ability to register custom filters and helpers from plugins and themes

+* Internal - i.e all the things we need to do to ensure Ghost is awesome:
+	* finishing the conversion of the admin UI to backbone
+    * adding a build step for the masses of client scripts
+    * sharing code between server and client where possible
+	* refactoring bits we aren't happy with (like ghost.js)
+    * improving unit test coverage for core inc adding unit tests for client
+    * adding automated functional tests

+What we were originally planning would be in 0.3

 * Image upload
 * Dynamic Menu (ui to edit single menu)